giraffe-fsharp/Giraffe/DOCUMENTATION.md

 | `ResourceNotModified` | The resource hasn't changed since the last visit.
 The server can skip processing this request and return a `304` status code back to the client (you can use the `HttpContext.NotModifiedResponse()` method for that purpose). |
 | `AllConditionsMet` | All pre-conditions were satisfied.
 The server should continue processing the request as normal. |

-Giraffe will make sure that all conditional HTTP headers will get correctly validated according to the HTTP spec, taking into account whether it was a `GET`, `HEAD` or other HTTP request and the correct precedence in which each HTTP header must be validated.

-It is up to the individual `HttpHandler` implementation to decide how to proceed after validation, but it is recommended to take the recommended action as listed above:
+The `validatePreconditions` http handler as well as the `ValidatePreconditions` extension method will not only validate all conditional HTTP headers, but also set the required `ETag` and/or `Last-Modified` HTTP response headers according to the HTTP spec.

+Both functions follow latest HTTP guidelines and validate all conditional headers in the correct precedence as defined in [RFC 2616](https://tools.ietf.org/html/rfc2616).

+Example of `HttpContext.ValidatePreconditions`:

 ```fsharp
 // Pass an optional eTag and lastModified timestamp into the handler, because generating an eTag might require to load the entire resource into memory and therefore this is not something which should be done on every request.